 - Dynamic offer: it changes regularly and requires additional engineering resources, such as custom code, to implement

-Here are some examples of both static and dynamic offers:
+Here are some examples of both static and dynamic offers for eCommerce meta descriptions:

 - Free Shipping on All Orders: Static